top of page

 sancho large portrait.jpg

-Music and Letters of an Eighteenth-Century Black Englishman
+Music of an Eighteenth-Century Black Englishman

 Sonya Headlam, Soprano